 A new 450,000 square-foot dual purpose building was constructed in 2018 on South Pleasant Valley Drive in Austin and now houses our Headquarters, some manufacturing lines, and our large Department of Defense distribution center.

-The building on Business Center Drive, where our skin care products are manufactured was renamed the Lippman Center, honoring Jerry and Goldie Lippman, founders of the GoJo and Purell skincare line which we have partnered with and now produce over 200 SKU’s of GoJo/Purell product, employing over 50 blind and visually impaired people on these production lines alone.
+The building on Business Center Drive was renamed the Lippman Center, honoring Jerry and Goldie Lippman, founders of the GoJo and Purell soaps and sanitizers.
+We partnered with GoJo/Purell and now produce over 200 SKU’s of product, employing over 50 blind and visually impaired people on these production lines alone.

-Today, Travis Association for the Blind stays true to the mission established in 1934 by providing opportunities for economic and personal independence for people who are blind, visually impaired or deaf-blind by creating, sustaining, and improving employment.
+Austin Lighthouse stays true to the mission established in 1934 by TACB providing opportunities for independence to people who are blind, visually impaired or deaf-blind by creating, sustaining, and improving career options.
 We continue to grow and expand the services we provide to blind Texans.